-- Unwanted pressure from peers to have sex - Sexual bullying including cyberbullying and grooming
+- Unwanted child-on-child pressure to have sex - Sexual bullying including cyberbullying and grooming

-This includes 16 and 17 year olds who can legally consent to have sex.
+This includes 15 to 17 year olds who can legally consent to have sex.
 Some children may not realise they are being exploited e.g. they believe they are in a genuine romantic relationship.